 Malabsorption is suspected in a patient with chronic diarrhea, weight loss, and anemia.
 The etiology is sometimes obvious.
-For example, patients with malabsorption due to chronic pancreatitis usually have had prior bouts of acute pancreatitis.
-Patients with celiac disease can present with classic lifelong diarrhea exacerbated by gluten products and may have dermatitis herpetiformis.
+For example, patients with malabsorption due to chronic pancreatitis Chronic Pancreatitis Chronic pancreatitis is persistent inflammation of the pancreas that results in permanent structural damage with fibrosis and ductal strictures, followed by a decline in exocrine and endocrine... read more usually have had prior bouts of acute pancreatitis.
+Patients with celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more can present with classic lifelong diarrhea exacerbated by gluten products and may have dermatitis herpetiformis.
 Patients with cirrhosis and pancreatic cancer can present with jaundice.
-Abdominal distention, excessive flatus, and watery diarrhea occurring 30 to 90 min after carbohydrate ingestion suggest deficiency of a disaccharidase enzyme, usually lactase.
-Previous extensive abdominal operations suggest short bowel syndrome (see page Short Bowel Syndrome).
+Abdominal distention, excessive flatus, and watery diarrhea occurring 30 to 90 minutes after carbohydrate ingestion suggest deficiency of a disaccharidase enzyme, usually lactase.
+Previous extensive abdominal operations suggest short bowel syndrome Short Bowel Syndrome Short bowel syndrome is malabsorption resulting from extensive resection of the small bowel (usually more than two thirds the length of the small intestine).
+Symptoms depend on the length and... read more .

-If the history suggests a specific cause, testing should be directed to that condition (see Figure: Suggested evaluation for malabsorption.).
-If no cause is readily apparent, blood tests can be used as screening tools (eg, CBC, RBC indices, ferritin, vitamin B12, folate, Ca, albumin, cholesterol, PT).
+If the history suggests a specific cause, testing should be directed to that condition (see figure Suggested evaluation for malabsorption Suggested evaluation for malabsorption ).
+If no cause is readily apparent, blood tests can be used as screening tools (eg, complete blood count, red blood cell indices, ferritin, vitamin B12, folate, calcium, albumin, cholesterol, prothrombin time).
 Test results may suggest a diagnosis and direct further investigation.

 Microcytic anemia suggests iron deficiency, which may occur with celiac disease.
 Albumin is a general indicator of nutritional state.
 Low albumin can result from poor intake, decreased synthesis in cirrhosis, or protein wasting.
 Low serum carotene (a precursor of vitamin A) suggests malabsorption if intake is adequate.